 Postpartum & Parenthood Counseling for Couples

-Postpartum and parenthood counseling for couples offers a space to slow down, understand what this season is surfacing, and strengthen your relationship in the midst of change.
-I support couples across Virginia in navigating communication challenges, rebuilding emotional connection, and developing practical tools that help you move from surviving to feeling like a team again.
+Postpartum and parenthood counseling offers a space to slow down, understand what this season is surfacing, and find your way back to each other.
+I work with couples across Virginia, virtually, to rebuild connection, improve communication, and develop practical tools that help you move from surviving to feeling like a team again.

 Pregnancy prepares you for change.